Adur Planning Consultants

 Planning Applications in Adur

-Contextual Planning Support in Adur
+Design-Led Planning Advice in Adur

 Adur is a coastal district in West Sussex, encompassing the towns of Shoreham-by-Sea, Lancing, and Southwick.
 The area is renowned for its maritime heritage, with Shoreham Harbour serving as a significant port.
 Architecturally, the district boasts a range of listed buildings, particularly in the historic town centres.
 Notable structures include Lancing College Chapel and the Grade II* listed Shoreham Tollbridge.